-It is with pleasure that I present the Annual Report of the Racing Penalties Appeal Tribunal for the year ended 30 June 2021.
+It is with pleasure that I present the Racing Penalties Appeal Tribunal Annual Report for the year ended 30 June 2023.

-The Racing Penalties Appeal Tribunal is established under the Racing Penalties (Appeals) Act 1990.
+The Racing Penalties Appeal Tribunal (the Tribunal) is established under the Racing Penalties (Appeals) Act 1990 (the Act).
 The Tribunal was established to confer jurisdiction in respect to appeals against penalties imposed in disciplinary proceedings arising from, or in relation to, the conduct of thoroughbred racing, harness racing and greyhound racing, and for related purposes.

-The aim of the Racing Penalties (Appeals) Act 1990 is to create and maintain industry confidence in the enforcement of the various racing rules by providing an impartial judicial forum for the hearing of appeals.
+The aim of the Act is to create and maintain industry confidence in the enforcement of the various racing rules by providing an impartial judicial forum for the hearing of appeals.

-Executive support for the Tribunal is provided by the Department of Local Government, Sport and Cultural Industries.
-The Department recoups the cost of providing these services from the Tribunal.
-The Tribunal is funded from the profits of Racing and Wagering Western Australia (RWWA).
+Executive support for the Tribunal is provided by the Department of Local Government, Sport and Cultural Industries (the DLGSC).
+The DLGSC recoups the cost of providing these services from the Tribunal through a service level agreement, which is funded by Racing and Wagering Western Australia (RWWA).

 A person who is aggrieved by a determination of RWWA, a steward or a committee of a racing club may appeal to the Tribunal within 14 days of the determination date.
 The Tribunal can hear the following matters: